vb-consulting/Norm.net/README.md

 #### SelectValues

-Select only valeus fron name value tuples
+Select only values from name value tuples

 #### Select`T` and SelectAsync`T`